Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Experimentally related setup.

 Let us now define the corresponding $\chi_0^2$ minimization function as

-where $R^{{exp}}(s_i)$ and $R^{{th}}(s_i)$ are the measured and theoretically defined values of R ratio , fixed at the concrete energy points and $C^{-1}_{ij}$ are the coefficients of the inverse covariance matrix.
+where $R^{{exp}}(s_i)$ and $R^{{th}}(s_i)$ are the measured and theoretically defined values of the R ratio , fixed at the concrete energy points, and $C^{-1}_{ij}$ are the coefficients of the inverse covariance matrix.

-In the BESIII Collaboration publication \cite{BESIII:2021wib} their data on 14 experimental points for R ratio in the related energy region was given, but the information on the corresponding correlation matrix was not explicitly specified.
-In our analysis we will construct this correlation matrix $C_{ij}^{BESIII}$ by ourselves using the experimental data, given in "Table I" of this work .
+In the publication of the BESIII Collaboration \cite{BESIII:2021wib}, their data on 14 experimental points for the R ratio in the related energy region was given but the information on the corresponding correlation matrix was not explicitly specified.
+In our analysis, we construct this correlation matrix $C_{ij}^{BESIII}$ using the experimental data, given in "Table I" of this work .

-Taking into account the comments on systematic uncertainties of BESIII data points for R ,given in the related "Table I" caption, namely the information that "uncertainties from the last four sources" (from luminosity, trigger efficiency, signal model and initial state radiation) "are correlated between the energy points", we are estimating the corresponding correlated systematical uncertainty $\sigma_{syst. corr.}$ for every presented BESIII R ratio point, summing these four errors in quadrature.
+Taking into account the comments on systematic uncertainties of BESIII data points for R ,given in the related "Table I" caption, namely the information that "uncertainties from the last four sources" (from luminosity, trigger efficiency, signal model and initial state radiation) "are correlated between the energy points", we estimate the corresponding correlated systematical uncertainty $\sigma_{syst. corr.}$ for every presented BESIII R ratio point, summing these four errors in quadrature.
 The remaining three uncertainties for event selection, QED background and beam background are used to fix the uncorrelated systematical error $\sigma_{syst. uncorr.}$.
-The results of our estimates are given in Table 1 below .
+The results of our estimates are given in Table \ref{Tab:BESdata} below.

-Taking these considerations into account we now construct the corresponding covariance matrix of BESIII data :
+Taking these considerations into account, we now construct the corresponding covariance matrix of BESIII data :

-In general both BESIII or KEDR or any other experimental data may deviate from the expected theoretical expressions .
-In R measurements this may be due to the systematic errors say in the luminosity measurements or efficiency determinations.
+In general, both BESIII or KEDR or any other experimental data may deviate from the expected theoretical expressions.
+In R measurements, this may be due to the systematic errors say in the luminosity measurements or efficiency determinations.
 We will take these possible deviations into account in the following way : \begin{itemize} \item for all experimental points, the minimum correlated systematic uncertainty $\sigma_0$ is determined; \item this value is quadratically subtracted from the systematic uncertainties for each point under consideration; \item a new covariance matrix $\tilde{C}_{ij}$ is determined ; \item the $\chi^2$ minimization function is redefined as \end{itemize}